app-generator/docs-old/deployment/render/django.md

 Source project: https://github.com/app-generator/django-react-soft-dashboard\

-To deploy the Django app on Render we need to choose the **Web Service** option from the Dashboard as shown below:&#x20;
+To deploy the Django app on Render we need to choose the **Web Service** option from the Dashboard as shown below:

 **IMG\_render\_dashboard\_web\_service**